-After spending some time on the platform, most users know what they want from a jaunt through their YouTube Homepage.
-They might not be looking for new content, instead sticking with the familiar.
-But, they may try out a new recommendation – if it shows up for them and catches their attention.
+After spending time on the platform, most users know what they want from scrolling through their YouTube Homepage.
+Instead of sticking with the familiar, they might be looking for something other than new content.
+But, they may try out a new recommendation — if it shows up for them and catches their attention.
 How can you best capture this attention?

 Well, the conventional advice is the convention for a reason — to a certain degree, it’s the best path to steady growth that most creators can control.
 Here are some features that you can always count on to help with your growth:

 - Ensure your video’s title includes the right keyword: As I mentioned, YouTube is a massive video search engine, and many people use it this way.
 The same rules apply here as they do for Google – add keywords to your title for better search engine optimization (SEO).
 Check out this resource for the right keyword research tools to get started.